nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   - Pros: Closer to the command pattern than the alternative below, meaning a change from Alternative 1 to Alternative 2 in how undo & redo executes will incur less additional work.
+  - Cons:
-  - Cons: May have performance issues in terms of memory usage due to holding an additional reference and managing two data structures.
+    - May have performance issues in terms of memory usage due to holding an additional reference and managing two data structures.
+    - Follows the Separation of Concerns principle, so the management of undoing and redoing can be viewed separately for easier understanding.

 - **Alternative 2:** Use a list to store the history.
   - Pros: Better performance in terms of memory usage as compared to Alternative 1 and has a simpler implementation.
+  - Cons:
-  - Cons: Further away from the command pattern than Alternative 1, so shifting to Alternative 2 in how undo & redo executes will incur more additional work.
+    - Further away from the command pattern than Alternative 1, so shifting to Alternative 2 in how undo & redo executes will incur more additional work.
+    - Also, goes against the Separation of Concerns principle since the management of both undoing and redoing is handled together.

 ### Data archiving for semester
 Allocations of a student to a room are valid only for a given semester.
 This implies that ResiReg should support the archival and creation of multiple semesters, so that the data can be managed and stored in an organized fashion that suits the OHS admin.
 The `archive` command accomplishes this by allowing the user to achive the current semester's allocations, and advance to a new semester which pre-fills the Student and Room details.